Simarjeet06/FavPokemon/README.md

 🧠 What I Learned

-How to use UITableView with custom cells
+->How to use UITableView with custom cells

-Making async API calls with URLSession
+->Making async API calls with URLSession

-Decoding JSON using Codable
+->Decoding JSON using Codable

-Passing data between view controllers using delegates
+->Passing data between view controllers using delegates

-Storing simple data in UserDefaults
+->Storing simple data in UserDefaults

 🚀 Future Ideas

-Add more Pokémon and implement pagination
+*Add more Pokémon and implement pagination

-Show Pokémon types, stats, and abilities
+*Show Pokémon types, stats, and abilities

-Use UICollectionView for a card-style layout
+*Use UICollectionView for a card-style layout

-Add a search bar to filter Pokémon
+*Add a search bar to filter Pokémon

 📚 Credits
 PokéAPI for the Pokémon data

 Built with ❤️ by Simarjeet Kaur